Back to Gallery Site

 Gretchen Lawrence and Margaret Tashkova

-For this Online Viewing Room Galerina presents a new series of abstract paintings on unstretched canvases together with a sculpture by Gretchen Lawerence and Margaret Tashkova.
-Lawrence’s work is a study in reconstruction.
-The abstract paintings hide references to post-Soviet architecture in the midst of restructuring from the state of communism to capitalism.
-Legendary buildings and sites carry the aura of abandonment of history and the clashes of the aesthetics.
-Growing up as the first generation after the fall of the USSR, these sites have become a playground of endless opportunities.
+For this Online Viewing Room Galerina presents a new series of abstract paintings on unstretched canvases together with a sculpture by Gretchen Lawerence & Margaret Tashkova.
+Lawrence & Tashkova’s work is a study of translation and reconstruction.
+The abstract paintings hide references to post-Soviet architecture in the midst of restructuring from the state communism to free market capitalism.
+Legendary buildings and sites carry the aura of abandonment and aesthetic incompatibilities.
+Angular lines of concrete ridges, characteristic of Soviet-era modernism are replaced by curves and undulating metal facades of the 21st century shopping malls.
+For the first generation to be brought up after the fall of the USSR in the early 2000’s, these sites have become a playground for conjectures and transference.

-Lawrence plays with subcultures and movements by delocalizing sounds, objects, clothes or movements.
+Lawrence & Tashkova plays with subcultures and movements by delocalizing sounds, objects, clothes or movements.
 The paintings are on unstretched and unprepped canvases – something that has often signified protest art.
 Here the visual history can be traced back to Russian Revolutionary art and posters from early 20th century.
 The overlap is not only in form but also subject matter.
-Take El Lissitzky’s Prouns for example – the inspiration behind the work was drawn from architecture rather than art history itself, in the search for novelty.
-Lawrence carries a similar agenda of constructing based on a variety of references, informed by the contemporary metropolitan reality.
+Take El Lissitzky’s Prouns for example – the inspiration behind the work was drawn from architecture rather than art history itself, in search for novelty.
+Lawrence & Tashkova carries a similar agenda of paraphrasing based on a variety of references, informed by the contemporary metropolitan reality.

-The paintings can be moved around, rolled up, nailed into walls.
-Objectifying the work and yet again, not giving away or into what it is supposed to be – creating an isotype of her own.
-The materiality of the abstraction is brought into a form through sculpture, working with found objects and metal, the Swan rests with her head down.
+The paintings are designed to be moved around, rolled up, nailed onto walls.
+Lawrence & Tashkova objectifies the work yet not giving away into what it is supposed to be – creating an isotype of her own.
+The materiality of abstraction is brought into a form through sculpture, working with found objects and metal, the Swan rests with her head down.

 Gretchen Lawrence (b.
 1997 Tallinn EE) is a performance and audio-visual artist working with found objects, animation and digital media.
 At the centre of her approach is a process of rendering accidental resource into subjects that map an identity matrix of a first generation post-Soviet capitalist consumer.
 Pre-mastered Apple Loops and skinned furniture within Lawrence’s collages are animated in their interaction as nodes mapping out the artist’s critical reflection on the Western visual culture characterised by chance, mass production, and nostalgia cycles